RawInfoSec/secure-kw-ghost-theme/README.md

 Please note that the site will eventually branch on it's own, leaving this repo for other users wanting to use the basic building blocks found here.

+## Licence

+GPLv3: Feel free to use, beautify, mangle or wreck my work, but always keep your source available.

 ## Screenshots

 ![shot1](https://cloud.githubusercontent.com/assets/12751893/18296244/438f8124-7476-11e6-9a65-db2dcdc34a21.png)